 Your template will help you to…

 Turn your ideas into a structured story

 Create complex and engaging characters

 When you first start planning, the best approach is to start small.
 We suggest starting with a one sentence summary of your novel that captures the story question and features the main character.
 Then start adding more detail.
 A one paragraph summary should be next, including details of the antagonist and the key events.
 Obviously, you’re writing this for yourself, not as promotional material for your readers, so include everything – even the resolution.
 Next, try writing a one-page summary that expands on your paragraph.
 If you’re using the three-act structure, we recommend highlighting the key elements of it here (such as the end of each act).

 Don’t overlook your characters.
 Include character profiles in your outline.
 In our template, we’ve suggested profiles for main and secondary characters and we’ve added some sections, such as character backgrounds, aims and motivations, and external/internal conflicts, that might be useful.

 Once you have a clear plan and your research is sufficient to create a rich, historically authentic setting, it’s time to start writing.
 It’s usually best to start from the beginning, but if you find that hard initially, you could start somewhere else before going back to the beginning when you feel more confident.

 A lot of people write in Microsoft Word, but that’s not the only option.
 Scrivener is also a popular alternative word processor that’s designed especially for authors.
 If you prefer to dictate rather than write, Dragon is a popular tool.

-I recommend using Grammarly to check your grammar as you write.
+We recommend using Grammarly to check your grammar as you write.
 It’s a great way of ironing out any writing tics as you go along, particularly things like errant commas, which can pile up over time.
 If you want to shop around, ProWritingAid is another option.